 The Group is exposed to credit risk in respect of its cash and cash equivalents, arising from possible default of the relevant counterparty, with a maximum exposure equal to the carrying value of those assets.
 The credit risk on liquid funds is mitigated through the Group depositing cash and cash equivalents across several banks.

-The Group is exposed to credit risk in respect of its trade receivables and other receivable balances with a maximum exposure equal to the carrying value of those assets.
-The Bank of New York Mellon currently has a stand-alone credit rating of AA- with Standard & Poor's, Royal Bank of Scotland International has a stand-alone credit rating of A- with Standard & Poor's whilst Barclays Bank PLC has a standalone credit rating of A with Standard & Poor's).
+Royal Bank of Scotland International has a stand-alone long term credit rating of A- with Standard & Poor's (31 December 2022: A- with standard & Poor's) whilst Barclays Bank PLC has a standalone long term credit rating of A+ with Standard & Poor's (31 December 2022: A with Standard & Poor's).
 The Group considers these ratings to be acceptable.